 Malaysia has a beautiful island, which is full of history, nature, and amazing food.
-The island, which was originally named Pinang has a strategical position with Port.
-The name comes from the betel-nut palm which was in abundance here.
-English changed it to Penang and today it’s a popular touristic stop.
+This island, which was originally named Pinang has a strategical position with Port.
+To explain, its name comes from the betel-nut palm which was in abundance here.
+However, English changed it to Penang and today it’s a popular touristic stop.
 It has rich tourist offer of accommodation, no matters how deep you want to get in your pocket.
 The most famous, beautiful and luxurious hotel here is the E&O Hotel, where we spend some of the best time in Malaysia.
 Here is our E&O Hotel history article, so you will know a bit more about this outstanding hotel.

-In 1920’s the business was blooming.
+In 1920s the hotel business was booming.
 E&O was hosting the main social events of the year.
 There you could see as many as 500 people mingling around at the same time.
 Every Tuesday and Friday night there were dancing events with various musicians.
-The new dances like the Black Bottom and the Charleston were on the horizon at that time.
-Let me just add that a dance wasn’t an easy task in Penang back in time.
-The dress codes were still elaborately formal.
+At that time the new dances like the Black Bottom and the Charleston were on the horizon.
+Let me just add that dance wasn’t an easy task in Penang back in time.
+To point out, the dress codes were still elaborately formal.
 For men clad in boiled, starch-stiff shirt fronts and short mess jackets were in order.
 If that wasn’t an option the alternative was black dinner suits.
 By that time E&O was Penang’s premier social venue.

 If you like our work, please support us